As Super Bowl LVIII looms, the spotlight (bullseye?) is back on Tony Romo

 While networks often have high hopes for former players transitioning into the booth, few ever seem to put it all together so fast like Romo.
 He parlayed that early success into a very lucrative contract in 2020 that made him the highest-paid NFL analyst at the time.

-After coasting on the good vibes from his debut season for a while, audiences started to really sour on him in recent years.
 When former NBC Sports executive Dick Ebersol lobbed some criticism at Romo in October 2022, saying he “does not seem to be the storyteller that he should be,” it was seen as overly harsh.
-However, his stock seemed to continue dropping in the eyes of more and more critics and fans in the year ahead.
+However, pretty soon after, the good vibes from those early years vanished and audiences started to sour on the analyst.

 Tony Romo went from "insightful, predictive announcer" to "Bob Saget narrating America's Home Videos" in two years